We may receive a commission for products purchased through the links on our site at NO additional cost to you.

 3. Milwaukee 2426-20 M12 Cordless Oscillating Multi Tool

-It features 12 variable speed range settings knob to let you match the speed according to the material your working with.
+It features a 12 variable speed range settings knob to let you match the speed according to the material you working with.
 Delivering between 5,000 to 20,000 oscillations per minute.
 Maintaining a slow start for a gradual and safe application.
-It’s ideal for light to medium duty use.
+It’s ideal for light to medium-duty use.

 The Milwaukee 2426-20 also features a universal attachment adaptor.
 As we have gone over before, this saves you time and money because you won’t have to shop specifically for this brand when it comes to blades.
 If you already have blades on hand or just need some in a pinch, they should fit just fine.

 - A battery gauge to give you a visual representation of how much juice left in your tool, this should be on all cordless multi tools.
 It works in 25% increments.

 - Weighs in at just 1.63 pounds, making it the lightest on our list.
 It is very handy allowing you to easily pack it with you along your work locations.